iidb/wing-docs/docs/p1/part1.md

 where data blocks are `Block`.

 The index consists of the last key and the `BlockHandle` of each `Block`, as defined in `IndexValue` in `storage/lsm/format.hpp`.
-It is used to locate data block in `SSTable::Get`, `SSTable::Seek` and `SSTableIterator::Seek`.
+It is utilized to locate data block in `SSTable::Get`, `SSTable::Seek` and `SSTableIterator::Seek`.
+It is preloaded to the memory when opening the SSTable.

+The bloom filter is used to test whether a key may exist in the SSTable during `SSTable::Get`.
+It is also preloaded to the memory.

-You will implement `SSTableBuilder::Append` and `SSTable::Finish` while maintaining the information about the SSTable: `index_data_` (the index data), `index_offset_` (the offset of the index block), `largest_key_` and `smallest_key_` (which represent the key range of the SSTable).
+You will implement `SSTableBuilder::Append` and `SSTableBuilder::Finish` while maintaining the information about the SSTable: `index_data_` (the index data), `index_offset_` (the offset of the index block), `largest_key_` and `smallest_key_` (which represent the key range of the SSTable).
 Once a SSTable is created, the information of the SSTable is transferred to the `SSTable` structure.
 You can use `BlockBuilder` to build data blocks.
 After writing all the key-value pairs, you can write the index data and the metadata to the file.
 Since we assume that we preload the index data when we open the SSTable, there is no need to use `Block` to store index data.

 ### FileWriter